 Loans Frequently Asked Questions

-Yes.
-You can make additional repayments to your Standard Variable or Back to Basics Home Loan at any time.
+You can make additional repayments to your Standard Variable or Back to Basics Variable Home Loan at any time.

-If you have a Fixed Rate Home Loan, additional repayments of up to a maximum of $500 in excess of your monthly repayment can be made without incurring extra fees.
+For Fixed Rate Home Loan, additional repayments of up to $500 in excess of your minimum monthly repayment are permitted.
+After that, an Early Payment Interest Adjustment Fee (EPIA) may apply.

 For more information on fees, view the EPIA brochure.